STAFF (listed in alphabetical order)

-Maggie Cahoon has worked with the ISCBC since April 2010, providing administration and technical support.
-She lives in Williams Lake and her interests include snowmobiling, camping, crafting, and spending as much time as possible with her four grandchildren.
-Contact Maggie
+Maggie Cahoon has worked with the ISCBC since April 2010, providing us with administration and technical support.
+She resides in Williams Lake and her interests include snowmobiling, camping, crafting, and spending as much time as possible with her four grandchildren.

 Coleen Hougen, Manager

 Coleen has been with the Council since 2009, coordinating projects such as the Hot Spots Program, the Invasive Species Strategy for BC, and Take Action (Clean, Drain, Dry).
 Her past work experience has included invasive plant management, habitat conservation, and fish and wildlife studies.
 Coleen lives in Kamloops, where she and her family enjoy spending time outdoors fly fishing, camping and ATVing.